Forensic science

 Work experience

-You will get laboratory experience as part of your degree but it's useful if you can add to this via work experience.
+You will get laboratory experience as part of your degree but it's very useful if you can add to this via work experience as forensic science is a competitive industry.
 It's difficult to find this within a forensic setting due to the sensitive nature of the work, but you could look in related areas such as biological research, hospital settings and research centres.

 It may also be possible for you to find internships that contain some laboratory work with smaller employers.
-These positions may be voluntary but could lead to paid employment.
+These positions may be voluntary but could lead to paid employment or at least be a useful way to network with professionals in a particular field.

 You could also make speculative applications for work experience or shadowing to relevant organisations, such as police forces.
 It can also be useful to sit in the public gallery at court cases to see forensic evidence being used in practice.